 BF Larsen made arrangements at two different times to study in Europe.
 He took sabbatical leave from the Brigham Young University from September 1923 to October 1924 for his first trip.
 While in Europe, he studied under many well-known artists and visited many art galleries, studying the old masters' works.
 It was at this time that he was impressed with the idea that art fundamentals training helps rather than hinders free creative expression.

 The second trip to Europe was made five years later.
 He left Provo, Utah in May of 1929.
 He began with a guided group of artists moving from one area and country to another visiting great museums and artists' studios.
 After five months of painting and traveling with this group, BF settled into a studio apartment in Paris, France and began studying at the André L'Hote School of Art.
 He painted a lot during this time, and his style evolved.
 He produced a great number of landscape canvases and sketches of the cities of Europe and Africa.
 His work began to show more movement and depth, and seemed to have a 'larger' approach.
-His strokes seemed naturally easy, vivid, strong and broad.
-In August of 1930, Larsen returned to Provo and resumed his position at BYU.
+His strokes seemed naturally easy, vivid, strong and broad

 In 1931 he was given a full professorship at the college and made head of the Art Department.
 He served here for 22 years, and the department grew tremendously and gained greater prestige.
 During this time, he was constantly trying new techniques to develop as an artist.
-At one point, his art evolved to the more abstract -- the use of art elements became stronger with less definition of the subject.
+At one point, his art evolved to the more abstract -- the use of art elements became stronger with less definition of the subject

 He retired in September of 1953 after 45 years of service at the university.
 This allowed him more time to travel and paint.
 He judged art exhibits, exhibited his own work, wrote articles for newspapers, gave public lectures, and encouraged other artists.
 In 1960 he received the David O. McKay Humanities Award for distinguished service.
 He has paintings in public and private collections in a number of states and at least three foreign countries.
 BF Larsen passed away in Utah in January of 1970.